-Becky B Koop, PhD, women’s fiction writer and memoirist, received top honors in the 2016 Erma Bombeck Writing Competition, Local Human Interest, for her essay Revealing Ink.
-The competition, held in conjunction with the Erma Bombeck Writers’ Workshop, attracted 563 entries from 8 countries.
+Becky B Koop, essayist, women’s fiction writer, memoirist, and creativity enthusiast received top honors in the 2016 Erma Bombeck Writing Competition, Local Human Interest, for her essay Revealing Ink.

-Becky’s essay on helicoptering herself during the workshop, Whim to Revelation, appears at HumorWriter.org, and her winning essay, Revealing Ink, appears in print at the University of Dayton Magazine, Summer 2016.
+Becky’s essay on helicoptering her own insecurities during Erma Workshops, Whim to Revelation, appears at HumorWriter.org, and her winning essay, Revealing Ink, appears in print at the University of Dayton Magazine.

-She is currently polishing a lighthearted memoir about adding the title mother-in-law to her adult journey, and working through early drafts of a multi-generational novel.
+Becky is currently polishing a lighthearted memoir about adding the title mother-in-law to her adult journey, and working through early drafts of a multi-generational novel.
 Follow Becky on Facebook to receive updates.

 In her second decade of recovery since discovering a tendency spin like a whirling dervish, Becky still finds the occasional need to curb the urge.
 Writing as BeckyB, she explores the middle ground between over helping and under helping.
 Sharing her own stories, as well as experiences of readers who choose to remain anonymous, BeckyB explores the boundaries in each situation, offers confessions of overstep, empathy for motivation, and absolution for those willing to admit their own helicopter hovering urges.